Turning the Tide for Texas Oysters

 The eastern oyster (Crassostrea virginica) is considered one of the most valuable fishery resources on the Texas coast.
 While smaller oyster populations have been found further south, historically, eastern oysters have primarily been found in the brackish bays of Texas' upper and middle coasts.
 Here, freshwater and saltwater meet and mix, providing the best conditions for large oyster reefs to form.

 But the alarming decline of shellfish reefs has made oyster reefs one of the most threatened marine habitats on Earth.
 A study led by The Nature Conservancy (TNC) found that 85% of oyster reefs globally have been lost due to the impacts of climate change, hurricanes, disease and changes in freshwater flows.
-While just 20-50% of original oyster reefs remain along the Gulf Coast, the Gulf of Mexico is considered the best hope for restoring healthy oyster populations.
+While just 20-50% of original oyster reefs remain along the Gulf Coast, the Gulf is considered the best hope for restoring healthy oyster populations.

 Although we cannot restore oysters to the state they were once in, there is hope for the people and nature that depend on our Gulf Coast and its rich resources.
 TNC has been working with a variety of partners across industries to bring our beloved oysters back to life.
 In Texas, we’ve had a hand in creating four reefs, resulting in over 160 acres restored.
 These efforts have not only enhanced marine biodiversity but also improved water quality by filtering millions of gallons of water daily.
 Reefs like these provide critical habitat for many marine species and support local economies through more sustainable oyster harvesting and increased recreational fishing opportunities.